laurylopes/laurylopes/RESUME/resume.md

 - 2015, *University of Porto*, **BSc.
 Chemistry**, Portugal, grade A

 ## Experiences
-### Data Analyst | Side by Randstad
+### Data Analyst | Side by Randstad (temp work app)
 Since July 2023, I have been supporting the Performance & Analytics (P&A) team with  ad-hoc analyses.
 Analysing, modeling and cleaning data to improve find patterns and actionable insights to help the teams to reach goals effectively:

 - Worked on the application onboarding funnel and  helped the company to reduce the cost up to 35%.

 -  Analysed the cohort funnel B2B business to help the company reduce up to 20% the churn.

--  Developed dashboards for call tenders that won 2 major tenders, which represented over 15% of the total turnover.
+-  Developed dashboards that helped won 2 major tenders, which represented over 15% of the total turnover.

 -  Worked on the migration of the SQL transformations codebase into dbt and Looker, and provided clean data sets for stakeholders.